Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Conclusion

 \section{Conclusion}

-This work has addressed the problem of optimal control over a finite-rate noiseless communication channel, proving structural results that characterize optimal coding and control policies for a Markovian system.
-For the purpose of Q-learning, we introduced two methods to approximate this MDP: the finite sliding window and the quantized state space approaches.
+This work has addressed the problem of optimal control over a finite-rate noiseless communication channel, proving structural, existence, and approximation results that characterize optimal and near-optimal coding and control policies for a controlled Markovian system.
+For the purpose of Q-learning, we introduced two methods with guaranteed performance bounds: the finite sliding window and the quantized predictor measurate methods.
 We demonstrated the effectiveness of Q-learning for both methods and noted the trade-offs between computational efficiency and initialization sensitivity.
-While the sliding window approach is more practical for real-time systems due to its lower complexity, the quantized state space method allows for finer approximations but at a higher computational cost.
-Future research could extend these methods to more complex scenarios, such as noisy channels, channels with feedback, and systems with infinite state and action spaces.
+While the sliding window approach is more practical for real-time systems due to its lower complexity and universality, the quantized predictor measure method allows for finer approximations but at a higher computational cost.
+Future research problems involve extending the analysis and the methods to more general scenarios, such as noisy channels with and without feedback, and systems with uncountable state and action spaces, as outlined in the paper.

-\begin{IEEEbiography} {\bf Evelyn Hubbard} received her B.A.Sc. degree in Mathematics and Engineering.
+\begin{IEEEbiography}[{ }] {\bf Evelyn Hubbard} received her B.A.Sc. degree in Mathematics and Engineering.
 She is currently a Master's student at McGill University in the Department of Mathematics and Statistics.
 Her research interests include mathematical statistics, stochastic control theory, information theory and probability. \end{IEEEbiography}

-\begin{IEEEbiography} {\bf Liam Cregg} received his B.A.Sc. degree in Mathematics and Engineering and Master's degree in Mathematics and Statistics from Queen's University.
+\begin{IEEEbiography}[{ }] {\bf Liam Cregg} received his B.A.Sc. degree in Mathematics and Engineering and Master's degree in Mathematics and Statistics from Queen's University.
 He is currently a PhD student with the Institut für Automatik at ETH-Zurich.
 His research interests include stochastic control theory, information theory and probability. \end{IEEEbiography}

-\begin{IEEEbiography} {\bf Serdar Y\"uksel} (S'02, M'11, SM'23) received his B.Sc. degree in Electrical and Electronics Engineering from Bilkent University in 2001; M.S. and Ph.D. degrees in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign in 2003 and 2006, respectively.
+\begin{IEEEbiography}[{ }] {\bf Serdar Y\"uksel} (S'02, M'11, SM'23) received his B.Sc. degree in Electrical and Electronics Engineering from Bilkent University in 2001; M.S. and Ph.D. degrees in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign in 2003 and 2006, respectively.
 He was a post-doctoral researcher at Yale University before joining Queen's University as an Assistant Professor in the Department of Mathematics and Statistics, where he is now a Professor.
 His research interests are on stochastic control theory, information theory, and probability. \end{IEEEbiography}